-Loose Ends, Lonnie in Coming Attractions, and as young Ebenezer in A Christmas Carol. a role he created in 1980.
-He also appeared in SCR's A Mess of Plays by Chris Durang, Wild Oats.
-The Contractor.
-The Time of Your Life and The Sorrows of Frederick.
-He will also be remembered for his performances as Mick Conner Comedians, Androgyno in Volpone and Lonnie Roy McNeil in The Last Meeting of the Knights of the White Magnolia.
+A Christmas Carol, a role he created in 1980.
+He also appeared in SCR's A Mess of Plays by Chris Durang, Wild Oats, The Contractor, The Time of Your Life and The Sorrows of Frederick.
+He will also be remembered for his performances as Mick Conner in Comedians, Androgyno in Volpone and Lonnie Roy McNeil in The Last Meeting of the Knights of the White Magnolia.
 Mr. Shangraw played Madame Nash in the Mark Taper Forum's Romance Language, C.A.
 Rolander in the Odyssey Theatre's In the Matter of J. Robert Oppenheimer, Aubrey Piper in the Gem Theatre's production of The Show-Off and Norman in The Dresser at Santa Barbara's Garvin Theatre.
 His recent television appearances include "Frasier," "Chicken Soup for the Soul" and "Star Trek: Deep Space Nine."
-Mr. Shangraw is a member of the Pacific Resident Theatre where he serves as both an actor and direc-
+Mr. Shangraw is a member of the Pacific Resident Theatre where he serves as both an actor and director.

-HISA TAKAKUWA (Toy Lady/Sally/ Scavenger) returns for the eleventh time in A Christmas Carol.
-Ms. Takakuwa also appeared at SCR in The Man Who Came to Dinner and in the Educational Touring Productions Bad Water Blues, Face2Face, My Mom's Dad, Finding Home, The Fitness Game, Rhubarb Jam, The Day after Evermore and Power Play.
-Other theatre credits include Masha in The Seagull, Agnes in The School for Wives and Emily in Our Town at A Noise Within: Hero in Much Ado about Nothing at the Grove Shakespeare Festival; the Playwright's Lab at the Sundance Institute; the inaugural season of the Sundance Children's Theatre; and Romeo and Juliet at the Indiana Repertory Theatre.
-Ms. Takakuwa is a Resident Artist at the classical theatre company A Noise Within.
-She holds a BA from Smith College and an MFA from the California Institute of the Arts.
+HISA TAKAKUWA (Toy Lady/Sally/ Scavenger) returns for the twelfth time in A Christmas Carol.
+Ms. Takakuwa also appeared at SCR in The Man Who Came to Dinner and in the Educational Touring Productions Bad Water Blues, Face2Face, My Mom's Dad, Finding Home, The Fitness Game, Rhubarb Jam, The recently completed SCR's Professional Conserva-Program. tory Theatre credits include Stonewall Country at Theatre at Lime Kiln; Dark Rapture, Family Circles,